 I taught him how to use the toilet.
 He was very proud of that and his big boy undies.
 One thing he could teach and model for his little sisters.

 When he came, he didn’t know how to jump.
 I think that one hits me the hardest.
 When he left we were still working on alternating feet going up the stairs.
 Repeatedly I corrected his infantile speech patterns all day long.
 Improvement came at the speed of molasses.

-He was the best, most cheerful helper a Mom could wish.
+He was the best, most cheerful helper a mom could wish.
 Dish washing, laundry chores, floor cleaning, table wiping.
 Happy just to be near, feeling secure in my presence.
-Such a sweetheart.
-Yet, sometimes, and for some activities, a Mom requires a door closed between herself and a constant shadow.
+He was such a sweetheart.
+Yet, sometimes, and for some activities, a mom requires a door closed between herself and a constant shadow.